Apartment Rental Questions and Answers

 Serving the entire Greater Houston area from Clear Lake to Conroe and every area in between.

 IS YOUR APARTMENT LEASE ABOUT TO EXPIRE?

 Call me as soon as possible to search for your new apartment home.
 Most properties require a written 60 day move out notice!
-Be sure to read your lease agreement and have satisfied the terms.
+Be sure to read your lease agreement and satisfy the terms.
 Even if you're on a month to month lease, the terms are still in place, a written move out notice of 60 days is required from your management office prior to moving.
-If you do not give a written move out notice, you could incur a balance owed to the apartment you are moving from which would likely prevent you from being approved for your new apartment or show up later on your credit report.
+If you do not give a written move out notice, you could incur a balance owed to the property you're moving from which would likely prevent you from being approved for your new apartment, or it will show up later, on your credit and rental history reports.

 We do business in accordance with Federal Fair Housing laws.